Coevery/Coevery/README.md

 User Name: admin
 Password: 123456789

+If you'd like to deploy Coevery on your computer, please follow the instructions [[Installing with Microsoft Web Platform Installer]]

 Please help out
 ---------------
 This project is still under development.
 Feedback and suggestions are very